m4pol/fatebot/README.md

 <strong>I use shodan to do a static and analysis of scanning like how many of SSH port are open on which isp/org, what is the most used OS, version and etc.</strong>

 # DDoS
-Attack feature will play around with <strong>"volumetric"</strong> mostly but also have an <strong>"application"</strong> too.
+Attack feature will play around with <strong>"Volumetric"</strong> mostly but also have an <strong>"Application"</strong> too.
-All of the vectors will be random source port automatically.
+All of the attack vectors will be random source port automatically.

 <img src="assets/synflood.png" alt="synflood, dos example">